Simone Martini (ca. 1284–1344) and studio

 Location: Enamels Room

-An exquisite gold-ground painting by Simone Martini (c.
-1284–1344) and his assistants is on view in the Enamels Room, thanks to a long-term loan by the Phillips Family Collection.
-Visitors can experience this masterpiece alongside the Frick’s own Temptation of Christ on the Mountain by Duccio di Buonsegna, who, along with Simone, was one of the founders of the Sienese school of painting.
+An exquisite gold-ground painting by Simone Martini (ca. 1284–1344) and his assistants is on view in the Enamels Room, thanks to a long-term loan by the Phillips Family Collection.

 Born around 1284, Simone was influenced by both the elegant narrative style of Duccio and the Florentine naturalism exemplified by Cimabue.
 Early in his career he focused on large-scale public commissions in fresco and painted altarpieces, such as his famous Annunciation, now in the Uffizi Gallery in Florence.
 In the late 1330s, Simone moved to the papal capital at Avignon, where he produced small-scale private commissions for wealthy members of the papal court until his death in 1344.